dandi/dandi-archive/doc/design/embargo-mvp.md

 * `RELEASING` means that the Dandiset is currently transitioning from embargoed to public.
   All modification operations will return a 400 error while the release is in progress.
   This includes metadata changes and uploads.
-### TODO: is the metadata enough to drive the frontend changes, or do we need to change serializers?

 A new `EmbargoedAssetBlob` model will be added.
 This behaves the same as a normal `AssetBlob`, but points to the embargo bucket rather than the public bucket.